iam-weijie/iam-weijie/README.md

-# 👋 Hi, my name is Weijie
+# 👋 Hi, my name is Weijie!

 📕 I study at McGill University